In this blog, we will explore about

 Consider markings or orientation points for fiber orientation definition

 Planning the layup on a 3D mold shape has been made very simple and accessible thanks to AddPath.
-A step by step process of planning via AddPath is depicted in the picture below.
-The process also allows user to define their own paths by simply drawing a curve in the chosen CAD modeling software and importing.
+A step-by-step process of planning via AddPath is depicted in the picture below.
+The process also allows user to define their own paths by simply drawing a curve in the chosen CAD modeling software and importing it.

 Running AFP manufacturing simulation

-Simulating the process via AddPath is very critical to make sure the following items are being met without error:
+Simulating the process via 3D Programming Software - AddPath is very critical to make sure the following items are being met without error:

 Mold is positioned correctly

-Robot is able to reach the entire layup area without over extending or reaching a point of singularity
+The robot can reach the entire layup area without overextending or reaching a point of singularity

 Motion sync between robot and mold is smooth and without error